Tugboat Wreck at Tugboat Beach in Caracasbaai

 Historical Monuments in Caracasbaai

 Built in 1882, Quarantine House functioned as one of the parts of the quarantine station at the fortress of Fort Beekenburg.
-Healthy seamen coming of disease carrying ships were quarantined here for forty days.
+Healthy seamen coming to Curacao on disease carrying ships were quarantined here for forty days.

 This lasted until 1925 and nowadays this beautiful house with a splendid view over the Caribbean Sea is in severe disrepair.